Garimakumari14/Document-Intelligence-System/README.md

 ### 4. Configure environment variables

-Create a `.env` file in the project root and add your Groq API key:
+Create a `.env` file in the project root with your Groq API key:

 ```
 GROQ_API_KEY=your_groq_api_key_here